isabella232/okta-mobile-connect/README.md

     from the embedded browser into your mobile application.
 5. Your native mobile application is now authenticated to your back end servers.

+See the "SAML-Sample" directory in this project for an example of how to implement SAML based login for an iOS application.

 ## How Okta Mobile Connect works – an overview

 The process via which Okta enables Single Sign On in native mobile